What is Autism?Tracing the Beginnings of ASD

 Divergence During the Second Year

-Based on these findings, many scientists believe that in the vast majority of future ASD infants, something critical takes place during infancy resulting in this divergence.
+Based on these findings, many scientists believe that in the vast majority of infants who will be diagnosed with autism in the future, something critical takes place during infancy resulting in this divergence.
 While a great deal of study is now being directed to this issue, what exactly happens during this period is still somewhat of a mystery to researchers.